Getting started

 The development server provides live reloading for an optimal development experience.

-# Step 7 - Interact with the dapp
+# Step 5 - Interact with the application

-Goto http://localhost:5173 in your Metamask-enabled browser to interact with the dapp!
+Open http://localhost:5173 in your browser to interact with the application.

 The development setup includes: